 You may see the picture placeholder in your signature in both the signature editor and when composing messages.
 It will show in the recipients messages, provided they allow downloaded content.
 Otherwise, they'll see the picture placeholder too.

-The original signature solution for Outlook and OWA.
-Use the built-in editor to create, design and manage email signatures centrally.
-Ensure company logos and merge employee information from Active Directory or any other data source.
-All signatures are visible for users before sending.
-Automatic RTF and TEXT version creation and no installations on either clients or Exchange Server required.
+Use eMailSignature to create, design and manage email signatures centrally.
+Ensure company logos and merge employee information from Active Directory or other data source.
+Signatures are visible before sending.
+Automatic RTF and TEXT version creation and no installations on clients or Exchange Server required.
 Simple deployment through logon script or GPO.
 Extra modules for deploying vCards, campaigns, disclaimers and much more.
-Central administration through an administrative interface with built-in security and previewing for all users.
-Extensive user forum for all users.
-Free trial available.
+Central administration through an administrative interface with built-in security.
+Free trial.

 Deploy standardized signatures and disclaimers to Outlook and Outlook Web Access, pulling contact information from Active Directory or a database.
 Does not require software installation or changes to servers or workstations.
 Deploy via logon script or AD.
 Signatures visible to users in both Outlook and Outlook Web Access.
 Built-in editor for designing HTML, RTF and Plain Text signature and disclaimer templates.
 Include the same disclaimer with different signatures, and include scheduled news, marketing or special offers in signatures.
 Supports Outlook stationery.
 Free evaluation version.